jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 - Selct components to optimize cost in line with organization priorities
 - Perform cost analysis for different usage over time

 ### Select correct resource type, size, and number

+Select correct resource type, size, and number to ensure that you have the appropriate configuration for the task at hand

+You minimize waste by selecting the most cost-effective, type, size, and number of resources

+- Perform cost modeling
+- Select resource type, size, and number based on data
+- Select resource type, size, and number automatically based on metrics

 ### Select pricing model